AparnaJoshi007/explained/content/2020-09-03-trustless-authentication-system.md

 });
 ```

-Also, add the corresponding methods to make API calls to the Nu.ID's servers.
+Also, add the corresponding methods to make API calls to the NuID's servers.
 Add the following code in the `nuid.js` file

 ```javascript